-Our guests can enjoy fishing, waterskiing, canoeing, swimming, bushwalking, camping, rock climbing, hiking, rock climbing.
+Our guests can enjoy fishing, water skiing, canoeing, swimming, bush walking, camping, hiking, rock climbing.
 Other activities include country markets, winery tours and the many other attractions of the area including four wheel driving.
-The Lake Maroon Holiday Park is the ideal South East Queensland location for a break.
+The Lake Maroon Camping Ground is the ideal South East Queensland location for a break.

 Take a break from the city

 Our internal roads are completely safe for walking, but because of the danger if driving a vehicle, we seldom permit four wheel drive access to our walking tracks and the hinterland of our property.
-Vehicle access to these tracks is permanently locked off.
-All of our Lake Maroon Holiday Park guests are welcome to walk up the mountain and explore our bushland, which comprises some 220 acres – but don’t make a booking for a bush camp site on the assumption that you can drive your vehicle on these tracks or drive to your bush camp site.
+All of our Lake Maroon Camping Ground guests are welcome to walk up the mountain and explore our bush land, which comprises some 220 acres – but don’t make a booking for a bush camp site on the assumption that you can drive your vehicle on these tracks or drive to your bush camp site.

 The tracks on our property are over 100 years old.
 They were built to enable mules to drag logs cut from beautiful Ironbark and other gums to the road from where they could then be transported to the mills.